 Exporting to South Korea

-Export opportunities for Spanish companies in South Korea
+Opportunities for Spanish companies in South Korea

 - One of the main issuers of direct investment in the world.

-- Quality receiver of direct foreign investment.
+- Quality beneficiary of direct foreign investment (IDE).

-- Very attractive domestic market for consumer goods.
+- Very attractive domestic market for consumer goods

 - Stable, developed and reliable legal system.